American Jewish Committee

-The American Jewish Committee (AJC) is a civil rights group and Jewish advocacy group established on November 11, 1906.
+American Jewish Committee (AJC) is a civil rights group and Jewish advocacy group established on November 11, 1906.
 It is one of the oldest Jewish advocacy organizations and, according to The New York Times, is "widely regarded as the dean of American Jewish organizations".

 Besides working in favor of civil liberties for Jews, the organization has a history of fighting against forms of discrimination in the United States and working on behalf of social equality, such as filing an amicus brief in the May 1954 case of Brown v.
 Board of Education and participating in other events in the civil rights movement.

 Organization

-The American Jewish Committee (AJC) is an international advocacy organization whose key area of focus is to promote religious and civil rights for Jews and others.
+American Jewish Committee (AJC) is an international advocacy organization whose key area of focus is to promote religious and civil rights for Jews and others.

 AJC has 25 regional offices in the United States, 13 overseas offices, and 35 international partnerships with Jewish communal institutions around the world.